JCMexplains/writing-for-success-2023/textbook.md

 The author of the 2023 revision wrote this essay as a sample for his classes in 2015.
 Since then, marijuana has been legalized in many states not only as medicine but for enjoyment.

-This essay follows MLA in-text citation and references style.
+This essay follows MLA style for its in-text citations and bibliography.
 However, in the language this book has been written in, it is not possible to follow MLA format precisely (I used GitHub Flavored Markdown for this revision.
 It's great---Google it!).